Henry D. Abelove

-Henry D. Abelove is an American historian and literary critic.
+Henry D. Abelove (born 1945) is an American historian and literary critic.
 Most of his writings focus on the history of sex during the modern era, and he is widely considered to be an important figure in the development of gay and lesbian studies and queer theory.
 He is best known for his groundbreaking books The Evangelist of Desire: John Wesley and the Methodists (Stanford University Press, 1990) and Deep Gossip (University of Minnesota Press, 2003) along with The Lesbian and Gay Studies Reader (Routledge, 1993) (co-edited with Michele Aina Barale and David Halperin) which codified the fields of gay and lesbian studies and queer theory and provided them with their first teaching anthology.

 Early life

 He was born in 1945 in Montgomery, Alabama, to Bernice Kasover Abelove, a homemaker, and to Leo Abelove, a grocer.
 When he was still a child, the family moved to Utica, New York, where he attended public schools and the religious school of Utica's Temple Beth-El.
-He graduated from Harvard University with an A.B., magna cum laude, in history in 1966.
+He graduated from Harvard University with an AB, magna cum laude, in history in 1966.
 He received a PhD in history from Yale University in 1978.